Bhavya/TART-for-LaTeX/README.md

 How to Use
 --------------
 Using TART is pretty simple.
 First, include the TART class by putting `\documentclass{technical_assignment_report}` at the top of your tex file.
-Then set up your assignment by filling out the following fields:
+After this, you can set up your assignment by filling out the following fields:

 + `\coursetitle {<course title>}` sets the course title for the report
 + `\assignmentdate {<date>}` sets the due date of the report.